-The Division conducts WHEAP Desktop Monitoring of heating and non-heating assistance, Crisis Assistance, furnace services, outreach, and alternate intake.
+The Division conducts WHEAP Desktop Monitoring of heating and non-heating assistance, Crisis Assistance, Program Services, outreach, and alternate intake.
 The agency is responsible for any Division requested follow-up resulting from Desktop Monitoring.

-The local agency is responsible for regular monitoring of heating and non-heating assistance, Crisis Assistance, furnace services, outreach, and alternate intake.
+The local agency is responsible for regular monitoring of heating and non-heating assistance, Crisis Assistance, Program Services, outreach, and alternate intake.